bxdoan/bxdoan/README.md

 <div align="center">

-> When you give up, that’s when the game ends.
+> A dropout will beat a genius through hard work.

-> — Mitsuyoshi Anzai —
+> — Rock Lee —

 </div>